 Consider whether you need full coverage or minimum coverage

-You may not need a full-coverage policy once you’ve paid off your car.
-If you can afford to replace your car if you total it in an accident, most insurance experts recommend dropping the extra coverage, since you don’t need it.
+You may not need a full-coverage policy if you operate an older, less expensive vehicle.
+But if you can afford to replace your car if you total it in an accident, most insurance experts recommend dropping the extra coverage, since you don’t need it.
 Switching to a minimum-coverage policy can save you money.

 Buy newer cars when possible